saadeghi/daisyui/src/docs/src/routes/(docs)/docs/config/+page.svelte.md

   // daisyUI config (optional - here are the default values)
   daisyui: {
-    themes: false, // true: all themes | false: only light + dark | array: specific themes like this ["light", "dark", "cupcake"]
+    themes: false, // false: only light + dark | true: all themes | array: specific themes like this ["light", "dark", "cupcake"]
     darkTheme: "dark", // name of one of the included themes for dark mode
     base: true, // applies background color and foreground color for root element by default
     styled: true, // include daisyUI colors and design decisions for all components
     utils: true, // adds responsive and modifier utility classes
-    rtl: false, // rotate style direction from left-to-right to right-to-left.
-You also need to add dir="rtl" to your html tag and install `tailwindcss-flip` plugin for Tailwind CSS.
     prefix: "", // prefix for daisyUI classnames (components, modifiers and responsive class names.
 Not colors)
     logs: true, // Shows info about daisyUI version and used config in the console when building your CSS
-    themeSelector: ":root", // Which element to attach the theming variables to.
+    themeRoot: ":root", // The element that receives theme color CSS variables },
-  },

   //...